melvic-ybanez/mascheya/README.md

 # Mascheya

+Mascheya is a polymorphically typed functional programming language based on the typed lambda calculus.
-A Polymorphically Typed Functional Programming Language, based on the lambda calculus, currently being written in Haskell.
+It is currently being written in Haskell.

+_More information about this project will be added here soon._